wellmart/base58/README.md

 ## Staying up to date

-To update Base 58 to the latest version, use `go get -u github.com/wellmart/base58`.
+To update Base58 to the latest version, use `go get -u github.com/wellmart/base58`.

 ## License